Global Case Competition

 Teams of 4 to 6 students work together under a strict timeline to develop a strategic solution to the selected case.
 Teams present their strategies to a group of judges who will then decide the winners.

-- Win travel and/or a cash prize.
+- Win travel and/or a small scholarship

 - Build your resume – your participation in the GCC makes you a more globally-aware candidate for a future career.

-The competition is open to any WSU student currently enrolled in th the Spring semester.
+The competition is open to any WSU student currently enrolled in the Spring semester.
 There will be 20 competing teams who will all receive the same challenge case.
 Each competing team will comprise four to six persons, including:

 - At least two undergraduate students and two graduate students.